olkal/CG_scale/README.md

 # CG_scale
-Arduino based CG scale for F3X gliders
+Arduino based CG scale for F3X gliders (and other model airplanes)